 Major life activities generally consist of but are not limited to: caring for oneself, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

-If you are able to perform all of the essential functions of a job, except for those your disability prevents you from performing, the ADA and many state disability laws require that your employer provide you with a "reasonable accommodation," which is an adjustment or modification provided by an employer to allow you to enjoy equal employment opportunities as individuals without disabilities.
+If you are able to perform all of the essential functions of a job, except for those your disability prevents you from performing, the ADA and many state disability laws require that your employer provide you with a “reasonable accommodation.”
+A “reasonable accommodation” is an adjustment or modification provided by an employer to allow you to enjoy equal employment opportunities as individuals without disabilities.

 Accommodations vary depending upon the needs of the individual applicant or employee.
 Not all people with disabilities (or even all people with the same disability) will require the same accommodation.
 Reasonable accommodations may include:

-- Making existing facilities used by employees readily accessible to, and usable by, persons with disabilities.
+- Making facilities accessible to persons with disabilities.

 - Job restructuring, modifying work schedules, reassignment to vacant position;